iturdikulov/notes/Wengrow_-_Data_structures_and_algorithms.md

 sr-ease: 130
 ---

+TODO: outdated external/directory/content

-# A Common-sense Guide to Data Structures and Algorithms: Level Up Your Core Programming Skills
+# A Common-sense Guide to Data Structures and Algorithms

 If you thought that data structures and algorithms were all just theory, you're missing out on what they can do for your code.